Medical

 How long is recovery from mesothelioma surgery?

-Hospital stays typically range from 7-14 days for major mesothelioma surgery.
-Full recovery takes 2-3 months for P/D and 3-4 months for EPP.
-Many patients begin chemotherapy 4-6 weeks after surgery.
+Hospital stays generally range from 7-14 days for major mesothelioma surgery, depending on the procedure.
+Full recovery typically takes 2-3 months for P/D and 3-4 months for EPP.
+Many patients begin adjuvant chemotherapy 4-6 weeks after surgery.
 Quality of life typically returns to baseline within 6 months.

 What is CRS-HIPEC surgery for peritoneal mesothelioma?

 Cytoreductive surgery with heated intraperitoneal chemotherapy (CRS-HIPEC) is the gold standard for peritoneal mesothelioma.
 Surgeons remove all visible tumor, then circulate heated chemotherapy through the abdomen to kill remaining cancer cells.
-This procedure achieves 5-year survival rates up to 69%.
+Multi-institutional registry data reports 5-year survival rates of approximately 47% [3].

 Does mesothelioma surgery cure the cancer?